schoeberl/chisel-bootcamp/README.md

 ## Prerequisites

-- Familiarity with Verilog, VHDL, or at least some digital hardware design
+- Familiarity with basic digital design and minimal knowledge of VHDL
-- Programming experience in with a "high-level" language, be it in Python, Java, C++, etc.
-- An earnest desire to learn

 ## Getting Started